Skip to content

 MASTERS QUESTIONS, ANSWERED

-CAN YOU ACTUALLY GET FASTER AFTER 40, OR IS EVERYONE JUST CHASING MAINTENANCE?
+CAN YOU ACTUALLY GET FASTER AFTER 40, OR IS IT ALL JUST MAINTENANCE?

 +

 You can get faster.
-The data on VO2 max decline ranges from 5% to 46% per decade depending on training consistency — the trained masters cyclists who keep getting faster are the ones at the top end of that range.
-The work that gets them there isn't more volume or harder intervals; it's polarised intensity distribution, heavy strength work twice a week, longer recovery between hard sessions, and protein timed across the day.
-The Roadman archive — Friel, Seiler, Lipman — backs this up with research and with named case studies.
-The training that worked at 30 doesn't work the same after 40, but the right training still produces gains.
+The decline that gets quoted — roughly 5% of VO2 max per decade in trained masters, against closer to double that in sedentary adults — is the trained athlete's number, and the riders who keep improving live at the good end of it.
+The work that gets them there isn't more volume or harder intervals.
+It's polarised intensity distribution, targeted strength twice a week, longer recovery between hard sessions, and protein timed across the day.
+The training that worked at 30 doesn't work the same after 40, but the right training still produces real gains.

 +

 Three things change.
 One: recovery windows are longer, so two genuinely hard sessions a week beats three almost-hard ones.
-Two: strength work shifts from optional to non-negotiable — a 2025 meta-analysis of 17 studies showed heavy strength training improves cycling performance after 40 with no cost to VO2 max.
-Three: fuelling and protein become load-bearing — 1.6 to 2.0 g/kg/day, spread across meals, not skipped at breakfast.
-Most masters cyclists fall behind because they keep doing what worked at 30 with less recovery and worse fuel.
-The fix is rarely 'train harder.'
+Two: strength work moves from optional to non-negotiable — a 2025 meta-analysis of 17 studies showed structured strength training improves cycling performance after 40 with no cost to VO2 max.
+Three: fuelling and protein become load-bearing, at 1.6 to 2.2 g/kg a day, spread across meals, not skipped at breakfast.
+Most masters riders fall behind because they keep doing what worked at 30 with less recovery and worse fuel.
+The fix is rarely 'train harder'.

 DO I NEED A COACH, OR CAN I FIGURE THIS OUT FROM THE PODCAST AND THE BLOG?